QiMata/ansible/src/roles/data_systems/postgresql/README.md

 ## Overview

 The **PostgreSQL** role installs and configures a PostgreSQL database server on Debian/Ubuntu systems, with optional high-availability features (either streaming replication or a Patroni-managed cluster).
 It handles the full setup from package installation to configuration tuning, and can optionally open firewall ports and set up replication users.

+**🔥 NEW: Enhanced with Comprehensive Extensions!**

+This role now includes powerful extensions for:
+- **Monitoring & Observability** - Prometheus metrics, health checks, performance monitoring
+- **SSL/TLS Management** - Automated certificate handling, Let's Encrypt integration
+- **Connection Pooling** - PgBouncer setup and configuration
+- **Security Hardening** - Fail2ban, audit logging, enhanced authentication
+- **Performance Tuning** - Automated optimization based on system resources

 Key tasks and features of this role include:

 * **Package Installation:** Installs required OS packages and Python libraries (e.g. `gnupg`, `ca-certificates`, `python3-psycopg2`) and adds the official PostgreSQL APT repository (PGDG) if enabled.
 By default, it installs PostgreSQL **{{ postgresql_version }}** (15 by default, configurable) from the distribution’s repositories, or from PGDG when `postgresql_use_official_repo: true`.
 * **Service Setup:** Installs the PostgreSQL server packages and ensures the database service is enabled and running.
 For a standard deployment, the PostgreSQL service (systemd unit) will be started.
 If Patroni is enabled (see below), the role instead sets up Patroni and disables the default PostgreSQL service.